-This flag allows to request the msCAN12 to go into an internal power-saving mode (see msCAN12 SLEEP Mode).
+This flag allows to request the msCAN12 to go into an internal powersaving mode (see msCAN12 SLEEP Mode).

-0 = Wake-up - The msCAN12 will function normally.

-1 = SLEEP request - The msCAN12 will go into SLEEP Mode.
+- 0 = Wake-up The msCAN12 will function normally. - 1 = SLEEP request The msCAN12 will go into SLEEP Mode when the CAN bus is idle, i.e. the module is not receiving a message and all transmit buffers are empty.

-SFTRES-SOFT RESET
+SFTRES- SOFT_RESET